Lamune-Amo/GCC/gcc/config/amo/amo.md

-; All long (SI, SF) register move, load and store operations ; The print_operand will take care of printing the register pair ; when mode is SI/SF and register is in SHORT_REGS (define_insn "*mov<mode>_long"
+; All long (SI, SF) register move, load and store operations ; The print_operand will take care of printing the register pair ; when mode is SI/SF and register is in REGS.
+(define_insn "*mov<mode>_long"
   [(set (match_operand:LONG 0 "nonimmediate_operand" "=r,r,r,m")
 	(match_operand:LONG 1 "general_operand" "r,<iF>,m,r"))]